Hotmoka/hotmoka/io-hotmoka-tutorial/tutorial-md/ProgrammingHotmoka.md

       // transactions having the account as payer nonce = nonce.add(ONE);

-      System.out.println("family-0.0.1.jar installed at: " + family);
+      System.out.println("jar installed at " + family);
     }
   }

-  private static KeyPair loadKeys(Node node, StorageReference account) throws Exception {
+  private static KeyPair loadKeys(Node node, Path dir, StorageReference account, String password)
+      throws Exception {

-    return Accounts.of(account, "..").keys
+    return Accounts.of(account, dir)
-      ("chocolate", SignatureHelpers.of(node).signatureAlgorithmFor(account));
+      .keys(password, SignatureHelpers.of(node).signatureAlgorithmFor(account));
   }
 }
 ```
+As you can see, the above `main` method requires three values to be provided from the caller:
+the directory `dir` where the key pair of the payer account can be found,
+the storage reference of that payer account, and the password of the key pair.

-As you can see, this class creates an instance of a `RemoteNode`, that represents a Hotmoka
+The code above creates an instance of a `RemoteNode`, that represents a Hotmoka
 node installed in a remote host.
 By specifying the URI of the host, the `RemoteNode` object
 exposes all methods of a Hotmoka node.
 It is an `AutoCloseable` object, hence it is placed inside
 a try-with-resource statement that guarantees its release at the end of the `try` block.